appcypher/events-manager-io/README.md

 ![Eventsmanager Screenshot](screencapture.png)

-A simple full-featured website for managing events centers and scheduling events.
+A simple full-featured website for managing event-centers and scheduling events.

 The static version of EventsManagerIO can be accessed on [github pages](https://appcypher.github.io/EventsManager/template).